Simple pelvic exercises may ease Post-Surgery bathroom troubles

 Summary

-This study tested whether doing Kegel pelvic floor exercises after lumbar disc herniation surgery helps with urinary retention, pain, and comfort.
-58 adults who had back surgery and could not move for the first 8 hours after surgery took part.
-Researchers measured symptoms like lower belly pressure and pain using a standard scale.
+This study tested whether doing Kegel pelvic floor exercises in the first 8 hours after lumbar disc surgery helps with urinary retention, pain, and comfort.
+58 adults who had back surgery under general anesthesia and could not move for 8 hours after surgery took part.
+The exercises were done three times at set hours.
+The goal was to see if this simple, drug-free approach could improve recovery.

 Get updates